jsfuentes/Code-Cheatsheet/JS/typescript/README.md

 ## Type Files

-Types files should just be in [devDependencies](https://stackoverflow.com/questions/45176661/how-do-i-decide-whether-types-goes-into-dependencies-or-devdependencies)
+Types packages should just be in [devDependencies](https://stackoverflow.com/questions/45176661/how-do-i-decide-whether-types-goes-into-dependencies-or-devdependencies)

+Should have `.d.ts` extension as recommended

 ### Modules
 Export keyword make this a module that can be imported